-At 31 December 2018 the Association had been advised of entitlement to a number of legacies that had not yet been received, or had been received in part.
-Four of these, amounting to £9,213 not yet received (2017: five estates, amounting to £54,521) have been recognised as income in these accounts, in accordance with the criteria set out in the SORP (FRS102), and included in Debtors (see Note 11).
+At 31 December 2019 the Association had been advised of entitlement to a number of legacies that had not yet been received, or had been received in part.
+Three of these, amounting to £12,113 not yet received (2018: four estates, £9,213) have been recognised as income in these accounts, in accordance with the criteria set out in the SORP (FRS102), and included in Debtors (see Note 11).

-There are a further sixteen (2017: sixteen) estates in which entitlement has been notified but the amount receivable by the Association was not known with sufficient certainty to be recognised at this stage.
-Based on the limited information available, the aggregate amount to be received from these estates is estimated to be between £160,000 and £200,000 (2017: between £130,000 and £210,000).
+There are a further fifteen (2018: sixteen) estates in which entitlement has been notified but the amount receivable by the Association was not known with sufficient certainty to be recognised as income.
+Based on the information available, the aggregate amount to be received from these estates is estimated to be between £300,000 and £370,000 (2018: between £160,000 and £200,000).

-In addition, the Association has also been notified of four bequests to it which are currently subject to a life-tenancy interest.
-In one of these estates the interest has recently been estimated at around £500,000, although this is not expected to become receivable for a number of years; the other three are believed to amount to between £40,000 and £50,000 in total.
-These amounts have also not been recognised as income because they do not satisfy the SORP (FRS102) income recognition rules.
+In addition, the Association has been notified of four bequests to it which are currently subject to a lifetenancy interest.
+In one of these estates the interest has been estimated at around £500,000, although this is not expected to become receivable for a number of years; the other three are believed to amount to between £40,000 and £50,000 in total.
+These amounts have also not been recognised as income.